ranmeizi/2048-NN/README.md

 The neural network is pretrained using Theano and lasgane by observing simulated games and supervised by an advance AI https://github.com/nneonneo/2048-ai

 The trained neural network can achieve 2048+ in >94% of the games.
-It reaches 4096 in >78% of the games and reaches 8192 in >34% of the games There is a small chance(but > 0.1%) the AI can reach a max tile of 16384.
+It reaches 4096 in >78% of the games and reaches 8192 in >34% of the games There is a small chance(0.1%~0.2%) the AI can reach a max tile of 16384.

 It may sometimes ended with an embarrassingly low score.